HYF-Class21/agile-development-group4-loruki-rebuild/planning/backlog.md

 - [ ] As a user I want to see the `example box` of the page.

   - _there is a box with example how to use the service_

+- [ ] As a user I want to see `extra advertisement` to get more information about services that provides this website

+  - _there is a box with information about cloud hosting_

 - [ ] As a user I want to see the `languages` that the service supports.